google-apis-rs/generator/README.md

    document it will produce idiomatic rust bindings to work with the API.
 The input is a discovery document and the output is rust crate at a specified directory.
+ * mcp: a program with subcommands to do all the work.
+Calls to it are orchestrated with `make`

 # Community